-- When hauling cargo or towing a trailer, do not overload your vehicle or trailer.
-Overloading can cause a loss of control, poor performance or damage to brakes, axle, engine, transmission, steering, suspension, chassis structure or tires. - Safety chains must always be used between your vehicle and trailer.
+- Make certain that the load is secured in the trailer and will not shift during travel.
+When trailering cargo that is not fully secured, dynamic load shifts can occur that may be difficult for the driver to control.
+You could lose control of your vehicle and have an accident. - When hauling cargo or towing a trailer, do not overload your vehicle or trailer.
+Overloading can cause a loss of control, poor performance or damage to brakes, axle, engine, transaxle, steering, suspension, chassis structure or tires. - Safety chains must always be used between your vehicle and trailer.
 Always connect the chains to the frame or hook retainers of the vehicle hitch.
-Cross the chains under the trailer tongue and allow enough slack for turning corners. - Vehicles with trailers should not be parked on a grade.
+Cross the chains under the trailer tongue and allow enough slack for turning corners.

+- Vehicles with trailers should not be parked on a grade.
 When parking, apply the parking brake on the tow vehicle.
 Put the tow vehicle automatic transmission in PARK.
-Always block or "chock" the trailer wheels. - GCWR must not be exceeded.
+Always block or "chock" the trailer wheels.

+- GCWR must not be exceeded.

 - Total weight must be distributed between the tow vehicle and the trailer such that the following four ratings are not exceeded:

 - 1. GVWR

 - 2. GTW

 - 3. GAWR

-- 4. Tongue weight rating for the trailer hitch utilized (This requirement may limit the ability to always achieve the 10% to 15% range of tongue weight as a percentage of total trailer weight).
+4. Tongue weight rating for the trailer hitch utilized (This requirement may limit the ability to always achieve the 10% to 15% range of tongue weight as a percentage of total trailer weight).